BYLAWS OF THE

 It shall be the function of the committees to make investigations, conduct studies, make recommendations to the Board of Directors, and to carry on such activities as directed by the Board.
 The Chair of each committee shall be responsible for reporting the activities and recommendations of each committee to the full Board.

 No action by any member, committee, employee, director, or officer shall be binding upon, or constitute an expression of, the policy of the Chamber until it shall be approved or ratified by the Board of Directors.

-Ad Hoc committees shall be discharged by the President when their work has been completed and their reports accepted, or when, in the opinion of the Board of Directors, it is deemed wise to discontinue the committee.
+Ad Hoc committees shall be discharged by the Board Chairperson when their work has been completed and their reports accepted, or when, in the opinion of the Board of Directors, it is deemed wise to discontinue the committee.

 Section 3.
 Committee Expenditures:

 The Board of Directors shall approve all committee expenditures deemed necessary for the proper conduct of the Chamber’s business.

 The following permanent standing committees shall be appointed each year: Membership; Marketing; Community Development; Finance; and Events.
 The tasks for each committee may include: